Checkpoint Frequency Tuning

 Step-by-Step Implementation

-PRAGMA journal_mode = WAL;
+PRAGMA journal_mode = WAL; -- required: decouples readers from a single writer

-PRAGMA synchronous = NORMAL;
+PRAGMA synchronous = NORMAL; -- WAL-safe durability; fsync deferred to checkpoint time

-2. Calculate Target Threshold
+2. Calculate the Target Threshold

-3. Apply Configuration with Explicit Validation
+3. Apply Configuration with Explicit Verification

 import sqlite3